hypermine-bc/labs/content/posts/digital-identity-webnair-citi.md

 David started making his point by saying that these all solutions share the similar goals like "reducing the cost of financial intermediation", "making citizen more secure", "providing a platform for product and services" and they all succeed to some extent.
 But the difference is, we want,

-> to move away from the idea that people have _an_ identity which can be tracked and traced and monitored all time.
+> to move away from the idea that people have __an__ identity which can be tracked and traced and monitored all time.

 The idea that you have a handful of digital identities like the way you have multiple credit cards, is quite appealing.
 For example, if I go to the bank, I get different identity called, let's say, bank identity which may be based on govt identity.

-He also talked about three pillars we need to support transaction in healthy society **identity**, **money**, and **digital dilighancce**.
+He also talked about three pillars we need to support transaction in healthy society **identity**, **money**, and **digital diligance**.

-The way forwards, we need to look at more framework oriented identity infrastructure like trust framework or interoperability between identity infra and cryptography can be used to build those frameworks.
+Way forward, we need to look at more framework oriented aproach like trust framework and cryptography can be used to build those frameworks, he added.

 In the end, he asked one thought-provoking question: